stahta01/cmoc/doc/cmoc-manual.markdown

 The underlying assembler (lwasm) accepts them by default.

 The code generated by CMOC does not use the 6309-specific registers or instructions.

+#### At global scope

+Since CMOC 0.1.84, verbatim assembly block of the form `asm { ... }`
+are allowed at global scope.
+For example:

+    asm
+    {
+    foo:
+    }

+    void bar() {}

+CMOC guarantees that this assembly block will be emitted just before `bar()`, with no other intervening instructions or assembly labels or directives, except for the EXPORT directive that exports `bar()`, since it has external linkage.

+The above example defines a `foo` label whose value will be equal to the address of `bar()`.

+If a sequence of more than one assembly blocks precedes a certain C function, those blocks are all emitted, in order, just before that function's code.

+Inline assembly blocks that are not followed by a C function are emitted, in order, after the functions have been emitted.

 ### Interrupt Service Routines